 Your guests will remain with you during the experience.
-The five of you will constitute a social unit and will be seated together.
-You should plan to arrive together and leave together immediately after the experience.
+You will need to arrive together and leave together immediately after the experience.
 It is your responsibility to ensure that your group has taken appropriate measures to ensure their safety, including limiting inclusion to your immediate family or social group.

 Our team has worked extremely hard to ensure that you, your guests, and the GC administration and staff members assisting you feel safe before, during, and after the event.
 To participate, you and your guests must agree to and follow these safety precautions.

 You and your guests must remain as a group as you enter, participate in the ceremony, and exit.